 Ethereum Classic, Monero, and Dash are the most heavily wash traded tokens in our Top-25 at over 80% fake volume, largely due to OKEx, Bibox, and Bithumb.
 Maker Dao, Binance Coin, and LEO are the least wash traded tokens in the top 25 at under 25% each.

 Wash trading among the Top-500 tokens we are tracking is trending down over the past 90 days.
 VITE, XDN, and IXT tokens had the largest boost in wash trading by over 80%.
-MORE, PIVX and ETHOS were the top tokens reducing wash trading during this time by over 40%.
+MORE, PIVX and ETHOS were the top tokens reducing wash trading by over 40% during this time.

 The full wash trading figures for all tokens can be found on our tracking page.

-Over the past 90 days, the top stable coin remains USDT, which accounts for 94% of all actual stable coin trading volume with wash trades removed.
+Over the past 90 days, the top stable coin remains USDT, accounting for 94% of all stable coin trading volume with wash trades removed.
 In terms of wash trading, USDT has the highest value among our Top-40 leading exchanges over the past 90 days, at 67.3%.

 USDC’s true volume has grown into 2nd place and is currently the fastest growing stable coin this year, along with the lowest global wash trading value at under just 7% over the past 90 days.
 TUSD is around 12%, and PAX at 13.7% amongst our top 40 exchanges.